 Step 3.
 Customize the output parameter

 On the right side of the format option, there is a icon.
 Click it to get the "Advanced Settings" window.
-Change bit rate, codec, channel, frame size, resolution, etc. to a suitable one.
+Make sure H264 and AAC as the output video and audio codec.
+Change resolution, video/audio frame rate, sample rate, channel and quality etc. to a suitable one.

 Click the button to get the video-editing interface.

 Under the “Trim” tab, move the lower triangle of the start and end points to cut the video.
 You can see if the remaining time of the video exceeds 140 seconds.

 Switch to “Crop” tab, and enable cropping.
 From the original preview window, drag and resize the red crop frame around the video.
 Alternatively, manually set the aspect ratio or use the preset one to fit for Twitter on the bottom part of the interface.